-The restricted reserve relates to the donated fund of the Migration Foundation.
+The restricted reserve is created for the donated fund of the Migration Foundation.
 The donor specified the use of the fund.
 The surplus fund is currently invested, and fair value of the investment is accounted for in the restricted reserve.

-There has been an upward revaluation of the assets held in respect of the Migration Foundation of £1,512k (2021: upward revaluation £2,974k). £19.2m (2021: £17.7m) of assets are reported in Cash at bank and in hand, and access to these assets is restricted.
+There has been an upward revaluation of the assets held in respect of the Migration Foundation of $\pounds$ 1,512k (2021: upward revaluation $\pounds$ 2,974k). $\pounds$ 19.2m (2021: $\pounds$ 17.7m) of assets are reported in Cash at bank and in hand, and access to these assets is restricted.